List of DC Comics characters: S: Bethany Snow in other media

+Sobek

+Sobek is a humanoid Nile crocodile who was originally believed to have been created in Doctor Sivana's lab.
+Sobek is found in Sivana's residence, claiming to be a Nile crocodile Sivana got from the Nile and experimented on before he escaped from his cage in Sivana's lab and befriended by Osiris.
+He is named Sobek after the Egyptian crocodile-headed god, claiming he does not have a name.
+From then on, Sobek puts on a facade of cowardice and timidness to fool everyone around him.
+When Osiris suffers despondency after accidentally killing Persuader and thinks his powers are evil and are causing the disasters in Kahndaq, Sobek convinces him to give up his powers.
+Once Osiris becomes human, Sobek quickly devours him.

+Soon after, Sobek is revealed to be Yurrd the Unknown, one of the Four Horsemen of Apokolips, who represents famine.
+In the ensuing battle, Yurrd is killed by Black Adam.

+Yurrd returns in the miniseries 52 Aftermath: The Four Horsemen, where he manifests in Bialya.
+Yurrd takes on his true form during these events, now resembling a humanoid hyena with cybernetic parts.
+Yurrd's essence is eventually absorbed into a bio-containment unit that is taken in by Veronica Cale.

 Safiyah Sohail

-Safiyah Sohail is a character appearing in American comic books published by DC Comics.
-She is depicted as the former lover of Kate Kane who keeps the pirate nation of Coryana in check.
+Safiyah Sohail is a character appearing in comic books published by DC Comics.
+Safiyah Sohail is depicted as the former lover of Kate Kane and the overseer of the pirate nation of Coryana.

 Safiyah Sohail in other media

 Safiyah Sohail appears in Batwoman, portrayed by Shivaani Ghai.
 This version is served by the Rifle and the Many Arms of Death.
 Additionally, she has a history with Alice, having found her after she escaped from August Cartwright and with whom she shares a mutual hatred towards Catherine Hamilton-Kane, and is connected to Black Mask.

 Son of Pyg

-Son of Pyg is a character appearing in American comic books published by DC Comics.
+Son of Pyg is a character appearing in comic books published by DC Comics.

 Janosz "Johnny" Valentin is the son of Professor Pyg.
 Batwoman was investigating the murders of three marines that he killed on behalf of a group of Argentinian criminals.

 Son of Pyg was revealed to be an operative of Leviathan who oversaw the initiation of Leviathan's recruits.
 He interrogates Stephanie Brown and Jolisa Windsor and claims that one of them betrayed Saint Hadrian's Finishing School for Girls.
 When Son of Pyg threatens Jolisa, Stephanie frees herself and saves Jolisa.
 Both of them go on the run with Son of Pyg and the Leviathan girls in hot pursuit.
 As Stephanie as Batgirl gets Jolisa down to the courtyard, Son of Pyg catches up to them and is knocked out by the gardener, who is revealed to be a disguised Batman.